Learning the Differences: SQL Server Log Shipping vs Replication

 • Distribution Agent: The Distribution Agent takes all the data collected by the Log Reader and the Snapshot agent and then sends the data to the destination server.

-• Merge Agent: The Merge Agent is responsible to synchronize data and resolve conflicts during shared changes made by primary and secondary servers.
+• Merge Agent: It is responsible to synchronize data and resolve conflicts during shared changes made by primary and secondary servers.

 Types of SQL Server Replication